mirandadam/rparallelhash/README.md

 1. Processing files sequentially, one at a time, to minimize the impact of expensive file seeks.
 2. Streaming file content in chunks using a buffered reader, allowing the processing of files larger than available memory.
 3. Calculating hashes for multiple algorithms in parallel for each chunk of data, maximizing CPU utilization.
-4. Using separate threads and bounded channels for each hashing algorithm, allowing for independent processing speeds.
+4. Using separate threads and bounded channels for each hashing algorithm, allowing for efficient parallel processing.
-5. Implementing a backpressure mechanism to naturally balance between I/O and CPU operations.
-6. Providing configurable channel and chunk sizes to fine-tune performance for specific use cases.

-This design is particularly beneficial in various situations, such as when working with network filesystems, slow storage devices, or when processing computationally expensive hash algorithms.
-By reading each file only once and performing hash calculations in parallel, ParallelHash optimizes both I/O operations and CPU utilization.

-The configurable channel and chunk sizes allow users to adjust the balance between memory usage and performance.
-Larger channel sizes can improve throughput by reducing the likelihood of worker threads waiting for data, while larger chunk sizes can reduce the overhead of channel operations at the cost of increased memory usage.

 ## Building